Death and state funeral of Lee Kuan Yew: Private wake

-On 23 March 2015 at 1:00 pm, Lee's body was brought to the Istana, the official residence of the President of Singapore and the office of the Prime Minister.
+On 23 March 2015 at 13:00, Lee's body was brought to the Istana, the official residence of the president of Singapore and the office of the prime minister.
 It was placed in Sri Temasek, the Prime Minister's official residence in the Istana grounds, where a private wake was held from 23 to 25 March 2015.

 Mourning

-The government declared a week long mourning period from 23 to 29 March 2015 for Lee Kuan Yew.
+The government declared a weeklong mourning period from 23 to 29 March 2015 for Lee Kuan Yew.
 Flags were lowered to half-mast as a mark of respect.
 Most events and activities were scaled down, postponed or cancelled completely throughout the mourning period.
 Entertainment outlets, such as cinemas, theatres, nightclubs and bars announced that they would be closed or operate under reduced hours during this period.

 Upon the announcement of his death, all free-to-air television channels and radio stations suspended their regular programming and simulcast special programmes from broadcasters Mediacorp and SPH Media, which consisted of a montage of videos and photos of Lee Kuan Yew's life, accompanied by coverage of live events from the Istana, Parliament House and the state funeral procession.
 Some pay-TV channels were blacked out and replaced by this programming too.
 Most Singaporean and some international websites switched to greyscale colour schemes as well.

-18 community tribute sites were set up islandwide during the mourning period, to allow citizens and residents to pay tribute to the late Prime Minister.
+18 community tribute sites were set up islandwide during the mourning period, to allow citizens and residents to pay tribute to the late prime minister.
 Each community tribute site consisted of wreaths from various citizens and organisations, as well as a projection screen showing montages of Lee Kuan Yew's life.
 Memorial ceremonies were held during certain evenings as well.

 Singapore Turf Club announced they would cancel all the race meetings during the period of National Mourning.